 E. Mid-America Technology Center is not responsible for loss or damage to cell phones or devices.

-F. In an emergency or abnormal situations, students may request, in writing, administrative approval to carry or use their cell phones.
+F. In an emergency or abnormal situation, students may request, in writing, administrative approval to carry or use their cell phones.

-Students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe rules or regulations of Mid-America, which may include some type of suspension and/ or having devices being taken from the student and returned only to parent/ guardian.
+Secondary students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe the rules or regulations of Mid-America, which may include some type of suspension and/ or having devices being taken from the student and returned only to parent/ guardian.
+Adult students who fail to observe the above provisions will lose the privilege of having a device in their possession and be subject to discipline consistent with failing to observe the rules or regulations of Mid-America, which may include device suspension.

-Students who need to be contacted while at school may give the school phone numbers to parents/guardians for immediate notification of an emergency.
-The following numbers activate multiple lines to Mid-America: 1-800-232-5580, 405-449-3391.
+Students who need to be contacted while at school should give the school phone numbers to parents/guardians for immediate notification of an emergency.
+The following numbers activate multiple lines to Mid-America: 572-215-2060.

 Mid-America Technology Center recognizes that genuine feelings of affection may exist between students; however, students should refrain from inappropriate intimate behaviors on campus or at school-related events.
 Repeated or especially inappropriate behavior in this regard may result in disciplinary consequences.